Skip to main content

 User models

 It is not practical to always save all function definitions and data in the database during development.
 In order to organize the definitions systematically, it is recommended to create user model folders containing files with your functions and meta-data.
-To show how this works do the following:

-Go to the OSQL-editor by clicking <> in the navigator tab up to the left and create there a new model folder in the following way:
+Go to the OSQL-editor in SA Studio and create a new model folder in the following way:

 • Right click User models and choose Create new model, then enter the name of your new model, e.g. my_c_to_f for storing the ctof function in the pull-down menu.
 Then click OK to create a new model folder named my_c_to_f.